VaxGen Biopharmaceutical Manufacturing Plant, San Francisco, California, USA

 There are redundant systems for most of the utilities, including two RO/DI units, each generating 7 gallons DI per minute with 12,000l purified water storage capacity, and two clean steam and WFI units, each generating up to 700l WFI and up to 1,100lb of clean steam per hour per system, with 6,000l of WFI storage capacity.
 The single-pass HVAC system (100% exhaust) prevents room cross-contamination.

 Other separation facilities include an Alpha Laval Disc Stack BTPX-205 steam-sterilisable centrifuge, which allows for cell separation at up to 1,200l/hour.
 Harvested product can be polished with Millipore and Cuno depth filtration systems and stored in a steam-sterilisable 1,500l Feldmeier tank.
-There are tangential-flow filtration and chromatography skids available along with with two Millipore ultrafiltration systems, with an operating range from five to 200ft².
+There are tangential-flow filtration and chromatography skids available along with two Millipore ultrafiltration systems, with an operating range from five to 200ft².

 The facility is equipped with four programmable Millipore chromatography skids with column capacities ranging from 5l to 185l, and flow rates of up to 10l/minute.
 Separate buffer preparation, equipment cleaning and sterilisation areas have validated equipment in place, including a 2,000l Feldmeier solutions prep tank.
 The facility also has cleanroom facilities and a 2,000ft³ validated 2–8°C walk-in cold room and a 1,800ft³ validated walk-in cold room in the QC laboratories.